ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 [Read More about GLTF](https://www.khronos.org/files/gltf20-reference-guide.pdf)

 In webpack there really is not an elegant way to associate all 3 files with each other while having each of the files added to webpack's dependency graph.
-One soultion would be to just statically copy the necessary files using the [CopyWebpackplugin](https://webpack.js.org/plugins/copy-webpack-plugin/) and just reference them as static resources.
+One solution would be to just statically copy the necessary files using the [CopyWebpackplugin](https://webpack.js.org/plugins/copy-webpack-plugin/) and just reference them as static resources.
 This works but the assets are not added to the dependency graph which is the main feature for bundling these assets with webpack.

 Instead its better to just combine all the necessary files into a single file.
 For .gltf files they are able to be combined into a single .glb file which includes the textures and binary data for the .gltf model.
 Similarly compressing a .gltf file with Draco compression results in a single .gltf file that has the binary data and textures embedded into that single file.
 Because the .gltf format is optimized for the web _you should generally always be using .glb or draco compressed .gltf models_